 Tour de Bordeaux France: Cycling Tour Bordeaux

 Enjoy relaxed cycling through the vines of this legendary region, the holy grail of wine connoisseurs around the world.
 Follow the Dordogne River to taste the wines of St-Emilion, Margaux and Sauternes.
 The itinerary has been tailored for easy cycling, small groups, and for you to experience the best food and wine of this rightly famous region.
-Not only do you get to sample some of the worlds best wines directly from the cellar door and cycle amongst the gentle hills of Bordeaux in the warm glow of the European summer sun, but Bordeaux also offers unforgettable chateau-style accommodation, incredible food and the most delightful French countryside villages you can imagine.
+Not only do you get to sample some of the worlds best wines directly from the cellar door and cycle amongst the gentle hills of Bordeaux in the warm glow of the European summer sun, but Bordeaux also offers unforgettable accommodations, incredible food and the most delightful French countryside villages you can imagine.
 It really is a rolling postcard.

 - CategoryCultural & Historical